 As we discussed above, inactive and invalid contacts can result in wasted time and money as well as inaccurate analytics.
 These alone are good reasons to cull them from your data as often as possible.
 But using too many of them, especially “junk” contacts (e.g., “email@example.com” or “firstname.lastname@example.org”), can affect your rating as a sender, meaning your mailings are filtered into Spam automatically.

 Your organization’s fundraising success relies on knowing as much as possible about your donors, so make sure your database is as clean as possible, starting with data entry.
-Establish data entry standards for problematic elements such multiple formats for country abbreviations (US?
+Establish data entry standards for problematic elements such as multiple formats for country abbreviations (US?
 U.S.A.?
 USA?), cities (Ft.
 Worth or Fort Worth?), and anything else where a slight difference can create a duplicate record or prevent you from accurately targeting donors for communications.

 Luckily, a good data management system can mean that your ROI on email and postal campaigns goes up by ensuring that your database is as free as possible of duplicates, invalid or outdated information, and all the other issues that can plague your data as your organization grows.